FriceIce/movie-project/README.md

 This project uses PostgreSQL for storing data. <br>

 1. Create a local or cloud database.
-2. Set all database connection values in the environment variables.
+2. Set all database connection values in the environment variables inside the `/server` folder.

 ```typescript
 const env = process.env.NODE_ENV || 'development';